semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 This feature is using `focus-metavariable`, see [`focus-metavariable`](/writing-rules/rule-syntax/#focus-metavariable) documentation for more information.
 :::

-There are two methods of focusing Semgrep on multiple metavariables.
-Each of them can lead to different results:

 - **Set union**: Experimental feature described below in section [Set union](#set-union).
 This syntax matches metavariables regardless of their position in code.
 - **Set intersection**: Only matches overlapping region of all the focused code.
 For more information, see [Including more focus metavariables using set intersection syntax](writing-rules/rule-syntax/#including-more-focus-metavariables-using-set-intersection-syntax).